Marie Anne de Bourbon (1689–1720): Biography

 Marie Anne was the eldest daughter of Marie Thérèse de Bourbon and her promiscuous spouse, François Louis, Prince of Conti.
 Her father did not return his wife's affections; instead, he lived as a libertine, engaging in numerous love affairs with members of both sexes.
-His sex-life caused tension and distance within the family and earned him the nickname of le Grand Conti.
+His sex life caused tension and distance within the family and earned him the nickname of le Grand Conti.
 Marie Anne was born a Princess of the Blood at the Palace of Versailles.
-From her birth until her marriage aged 24, she was known as Mademoiselle de Conti, derived from her fathers title.
-Marie Anne was the eldest of seven children, although only she and two others would survive into adulthood: her younger brother, Louis Armand, who would succeed his father as Prince of Conti in 1709 and her younger sister Mademoiselle de La Roche-sur-Yon would die childless having outlived them all.
-Marie Anne was considered the more attractive of the two sisters.
-She reconciled with her mother after the death of her father in 1709.
+From her birth until her marriage at the age of 24, she was referred to as Mademoiselle de Conti, derived from her father's title.
+She was the eldest of seven children, although only she and two others survived into adulthood: her younger brother, Louis Armand, who succeeded his father as Prince of Conti in 1709, and her younger sister, Mademoiselle de La Roche-sur-Yon, who died childless, having outlived them all.
+Marie Anne was considered more attractive than her sister.
+She reconciled with her mother after her father died in 1709.

 She was close to her maternal grandmother, Anne Henriette of Bavaria.
-According to the Duchess of Orléans, born Elisabeth Charlotte of the Palatinate, Madame, Marie Anne was responsible for her own marriage to the Duke of Bourbon as it was she who wanted to prevent her Orléans cousin Marie Louise Élisabeth d'Orléans from marrying the First Prince of the Blood, the most senior male at court after the immediate royal family.
-In 1713 at the age of 24, she was married to her maternal cousin Louis Henri, Duke of Bourbon, and Prince of Condé since his father's death in 1710.
+According to the Duchess of Orléans, born Elisabeth Charlotte of the Palatinate, Madame, Marie Anne was responsible for her marriage to the Duke of Bourbon as it was she who wanted to prevent her Orléans cousin Marie Louise Élisabeth d'Orléans from marrying the First Prince of the Blood, the most senior male at court after the immediate royal family.
+In 1713, at the age of 24, she married her maternal cousin, Louis Henri, Duke of Bourbon, and Prince of Condé, who had been the Duke since his father's death in 1710.
 He was commonly known as Monsieur le Duc.
 She and her brother married two Condé siblings in a joint wedding ceremony at Versailles on 9 August.
 Her brother married Louise Élisabeth de Bourbon.
 After her marriage, Marie Anne took on the style of Her Serene Highness (Son Altesse sérénissime) Madame la duchesse de Bourbon.

-Her husband was the eldest son of Louise Françoise de Bourbon - eldest illegitimate daughter of Louis XIV and Madame de Montespan and an old lover of Marie Anne's father.
+Her husband was the eldest son of Louise Françoise de Bourbon - the eldest illegitimate daughter of Louis XIV and Madame de Montespan, and an old lover of Marie Anne's father.
 In fact, Louis Henri's younger sister, also named Marie Anne de Bourbon, was rumored to be an illegitimate daughter of Marie Anne's father, le Grand Conti.

-The new couple, despite being married for seven years, were never to have any children.
+The new couple, despite being married for seven years, never had any children.
 During her marriage, she had an affair with one Chevalier du Challar.
 Marie Anne died in Paris in 1720 at the age of 30.